terryp/action-assets/support/getting-started.md

 Warning: Permanently added '[apse1.actionbox.io]:10253,	[54.251.42.128]:10253' (RSA) to the list of known hosts.
 	Welcome to Action.IO (GNU/Linux 3.2.0-31-virtual x86_64)

+Now go ahead and poke around-- you should be in your remote box on Action.IO!

 ### 4. Add Action Box SSH Keys to Github

 So we've got our development box built, but what if we want to get a project we've been working on into our box on Action?